-A Modified Endowment Contract, also known as a MEC, could be a great way to pass on assets to your heirs.
+A Modified Endowment Contract, also known as a MEC, could be a great way to pass on assets to your heirs through permanent life insurance policies.
 Or, it could be the worst thing to happen to your whole life insurance policy.
-In this article, we’ll break down the pros and cons of a Modified Endowment Contract, explain how to use one for estate planning, and show you how to avoid having your whole life insurance policy from becoming a MEC.
+In this article, we’ll break down the pros and cons of a Modified Endowment Contract as it relates to your life insurance policy, explain how to use one for estate planning through it’s tax benefits, and show you how to avoid having your whole life insurance policy from becoming a MEC.

 What is a Modified Endowment Contract (MEC)?